biocom-uib/vpf-tools/README.md

 ## Troubleshooting

-_NOTE: To work around these issues and for user convenience, we plan to provide a Dockerfile in future releases._

 - **HMMSearchNotFound**: First, make sure that you have a working installation of [HMMER](http://hmmer.org/).
 If it is not accessible from your `$PATH`, you can specify the path to the installation (the directory that contains `bin` and